Paul George: 2018–19 season

 While he still wanted to return to Southern California, George also "loved the situation" with Oklahoma City.
 He decided weeks before free agency began on July 1, 2018, that he would stay with the Thunder, and never arranged a meeting with the Lakers.
 On July 6, George re-signed with the Thunder to a reported four-year, $137 million contract.
 On November 8, he had 20 points, 11 rebounds, six assists and six steals in a 98–80 win over the Houston Rockets, helping the Thunder win seven straight after starting the season 0–4.
 On November 14, he scored a then season-high 35 points in a 128–103 win over the New York Knicks.
 On December 5, he scored 25 of his 47 points in the fourth quarter, including a go-ahead 3-pointer with 3.1 seconds left that gave the Thunder a 114–112 victory over the Brooklyn Nets.
 On December 19, he recorded 43 points and 12 rebounds in a 132–113 win over the Sacramento Kings.
 On December 22, he had 43 points and 14 rebounds in a 107–106 win over the Jazz.

 On January 29, he scored 31 of his 37 points in the first half of the Thunder's 126–117 win over the Orlando Magic.
 On February 1, he scored 43 points and had a career-high 10 3-pointers in a 118–102 win over the Miami Heat.
 On February 5, he scored 39 points in a 132–122 win over the Magic, thus scoring at least 37 points for the fifth straight game.
 On February 9, he scored 45 points in a 117–112 win over the Rockets.
 On February 11, he recorded his third career triple-double with 47 points, 12 rebounds and 10 assists in a 120–111 win over the Portland Trail Blazers.
 On February 22, he scored 45 points and hit the game-winning floater with 0.8 seconds left in the second overtime to lift the Thunder to a 148–147 win over the Jazz.
-He was named Western Conference Player of the Month for February and subsequently finished the season third in MVP voting.
-The Thunder were eliminated in the first round of the playoffs by the Trail Blazers in five games, despite George scoring 36 points in Game 5.
+On February 26, George injured his shoulder against the Denver Nuggets which led to his three-point percentages decreasing from 40.2% to 33.8% on 9.7 attempts per game.
+Despite this, he was named Western Conference Player of the Month for February and subsequently finished the season third in both MVP and DPOY voting.
+The Thunder were eliminated in the first round of the playoffs by the Trail Blazers in five games, with George scoring 36 points in Game 5.
+George had two surgeries on his shoulder from the game on February 26 during the off-season, with the first surgery being on a partially torn tendon and the other on his labrum.